pangenome/odgi/docs/rst/commands/odgi_depth.rst

 -------------

 | **-s, --subset-paths**\ =\ *FILE*
-| Compute the depth considering only the paths specified in the *FILE*.
+| Compute the depth considering only paths specified in *FILE*.
   The file must contain one path name per line and a subset of all paths can be specified.
 If a step is of a path of the given list, it is taken into account when calculating a node's depth.
-Else not.

 | **-r, --path**\ =\ *STRING*
 | Compute the depth of the given path *STRING* in the graph.